grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 #### Metadata ####

 The FAUST language allows widget labels to contain metadata enclosed in square brackets.
 These metadata are handled at GUI level by a declare method taking as argument, a pointer to the widget associated value, the metadata key and value: **declare(FAUSTFLOAT*, const char*, const char*)**.
+They are used to add specific informations to be decoded by specialized UI interfaces (like OSCUI, MidiUI...).

 #### Non grapical interface controllers ####

-Those UI elements have firstly been defined to have a "graphical meaning", but you can perfectly decide to control the dsp with a pure non-graphical controller.
+Those UI elements have firstly been defined to have a "graphical meaning", but you can perfectly decide to control the dsp with a **pure non-graphical controller**.
 OSC (see faust/gui/OSCUI.h file) and HTTP (see faust/gui/httpdUI.h file) controllers are good examples of that approach.

 ### Developing your own architecture file ###